20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 dt = \pm 1
 $$

+Giving us a final coordinate parameterised 4-velocity of $\frac{dx^\mu}{dt} = (\pm 1, v^0, v^1, v^2)$

 #### Affine parameterisation

 This is the most common parameterisation for a geodesic, and the one we will be using.
 Luckily, because the parameter for a geodesic has no particularly useful interpretation, we simply set $\lambda = t$ at the moment of construction

-In minkowski, because spacetime is trivially flat, this parameterisation will always hold, and affine and coordinate parameterisations are equivalent for light rays.
-In curved spacetime, this will only hold at the moment of construction, and then will diverge.
+In minkowski, because spacetime is trivially flat, this parameterisation will always hold.
+In curved spacetime, this relation will only hold at the moment of construction, and then will diverge.
 This is because we use [different geodesic equations](https://en.wikipedia.org/wiki/Geodesics_in_general_relativity#Equivalent_mathematical_expression_using_coordinate_time_as_parameter) depending on the parameterisation we pick

 #### Proper time parameterisation